arangodb/arangodb/Documentation/Books/Cookbook/Administration/Replication/ReplicationFromBackup.md

 ## Problem

 You have a very big database and want to set up a `master-slave` replication between two or more ArangoDB instances.
 Transfering the entire database over the network may take a long time, if the database is big.
-In order to speed-up the replication initilization process the **slave** can be initialized using a backup of the **master**.
+In order to speed-up the replication initialization process the **slave** can be initialized using a backup of the **master**.

 For the following example setup, we will use the instance `tcp://master.domain.org:8529` as master, and the instance `tcp://slave.domain.org:8530` as slave.